mariemmomdouh967-design/my-recipes/README.md

 ## 🍲 MyRecipes

-### 🧠 Overview
+### Overview

 **MyRecipes** is a full-stack web application built with **Flask (Python)** for the backend and **HTML, CSS, and JavaScript** for the frontend.
 It allows users to browse a digital recipe catalog, view detailed ingredients and steps, and explore each recipe through a clean and interactive interface.

 ---

-### ✨ Features
+### Features

-- ✅ Full recipe catalog with images
+- Full recipe catalog with images.
-- ✅ Interactive frontend using JavaScript modals
+- Interactive frontend using JavaScript modals.
-- ✅ Responsive and modern layout
+- Responsive and modern layout.
-- ✅ Flask backend serving dynamic data
+- Flask backend serving dynamic data.
-- ✅ Organized file structure for easy maintenance
+- Organized file structure for easy maintenance.

 ---

-### 🛠️ Tech Stack
+### Tech Stack

 * **Python (Flask)**
 * **HTML5 / CSS3 / JavaScript**